Centinel AnalyticaCentinel Analytica

 ExcludedPathsstring[]NoRoutes to skip validation on.

-FailOpenbooleanNotrueIf false, block traffic when the Centinel API is unreachable.
+FailOpenbooleanNotrueIf false, return 503 with Service temporarily unavailable when the Centinel API is unreachable.

 Register services